nearground/nearground.github.io/_posts/2023-08-30-how-this-site-was-built.md

     inline: true
 ```

 This config file tells the CMS that we have two different collections of posts that we want to be able to create.
 It requires some kinds of fields, and others are conventions that `al-folio`'s posts already follow.
-You can add/edit to this list to some degree.
+You can add/edit to this list to some degree, like adding another collection for publishing your own book reviews.

 Once you rebuild the website with docker-compose, you'll notice you have a login button on your site.
 It won't work out of the box because we're not on Netlify due to OAuth requirements, so we'll create one ourselves.

-#### Create an OAuth "server"
+#### Adding OAuth

-Why go through all the trouble of creating an OAuth server just to login to a static site?
-Well, because you static sites can't do server-side logic, which means they can't exchange OAuth tokens with Github.
-For that, we need a tiny bit of server-side processing.
-So small, we could do without the server and run it off a Cloudflare worker.
+Luckily for us, we can run OAuth logic for free with the help of `sveltia`, a CMS authenticator that relies on an also-free Cloudflare workers script.

 [Follow this tutorial](https://github.com/sveltia/sveltia-cms-auth)

-You will need to create a Github OAuth App, a Cloudflare account, and enable Cloudflare Workers.
-Don't worry, you can sign up for the free plan without payment info.

-Follow it to a T!
-Don't be a smart guy like me and try to make sense out of Decap CMS's documentation.
-It will lead you astray!
+Make sure to follow the tutorial exactly, or you won't be able to make sense of what went wrong.

 #### Conclusion

-Hope you liked it.
-I will be editing this as I go.
+There ya go.
 If I'm missing something feel free to request it.